 You can use a machine type that has low memory specifications for hosting the SAP HANA database in the standby system to lower your running cost.
 A low-memory VM isn't supported for SAP HANA in a production system, but you could use this lower-cost VM to perform a takeover in a disaster-recovery scenario, and then can modify the VM afterwards to change the machine type to one with a supported amount of memory.
 To do this, you must stop the VM to perform the upgrade, and so will have additional downtime before the SAP HANA system is available.

 You can use a high-memory machine type for hosting the SAP HANA database in the standby system, and can share it with development or test systems to improve your return on investment.
 You can set the global allocation limit for the SAP HANA database to 64 GB by following the instructions at Change the Global Memory Allocation Limit, leaving the rest of the memory for other systems to use.
 When the standby system is needed, shut down dev and test operations, perform a takeover, and then remove the global allocation limit.

 You can use either synchronous and asynchronous replication without preload.
-However, synchronous replication requires that the source and target instances be in the same GCP region.
+However, synchronous replication requires that the source and target instances be in the same Google Cloud region.

 You can use an HA/DR provider to address issues such as shutting down the development and/or test systems in the secondary host.

 To invoke disaster recovery, trigger the SAP HANA System Replication Takeover procedure in your standby system.
 SAP Note 2063657 provides guidelines to help you decide whether takeover is the best option.